 Sweating is the body’s natural process of regulating its temperature.
 When we’re hot, we sweat.
 This moisture then evaporates and cools us.
 Sweating is a natural part of everyday life.

 However, some people find sweating undesirable in certain social situations, especially when their sweat leaves noticeable wet spots or stains.
-In these situations, there are some tips and strategies that can help reduce sweating.
+In these situations, there are some tips and strategies that can serve as an answer to this eminent question; how to reduce sweating?

 Eating habits; you must Avoid

 There are some eating options that you should avoid if you are going out to a business lunch or if you don’t want to sweat in a social situation.
-Avoid spicy foods at all costs.
+Develop a healthy routine and avoid spicy foods at all costs.
 Our body reacts to spicy food the same way it does to any other heat – it tries to cool things down, which leads to sweating.

 Caffeine is also not recommended as it stimulates our adrenal glands and makes the palms, feet, and armpits sweat.